Demogoblin

 Demogoblin is a fictional character appearing in American comic books published by Marvel Comics.
+The character is a darker, mystical version of the Hobgoblin persona.
+Demogoblin is a demon and a self-proclaimed servant of the Lord.
+He seeks redemption for his own sins by exterminating other demons and by destroying evil wherever he finds it.

 Publication history

 Demogoblin first appeared as Demogoblin in Web of Spider-Man #86 (March 1992), and had previously appeared as an unnamed demon in Spectacular Spider-Man #147.

 Fictional character biography

-Demogoblin is originally an unnamed demon who inhabited Limbo and was banished there eons ago for unknown reasons.
-His essence is fused with the Hobgoblin (Jason Macendale) when Macendale asks N'astirh for more power in exchange for his soul.
-Macendale later expels the demon from his body, creating the Demogoblin, a darker, mystical version of the Hobgoblin persona.
+Demogoblin was originally an unnamed demon who inhabited Limbo and was banished there eons ago for unknown reasons.
+His essence was fused with the Hobgoblin (Jason Macendale) when Macendale asked N'astirh for more power in exchange for his soul.
+Hobgoblin quickly realizes the downsides of his powers and expels his demon half.
+This creates the Demogoblin, a darker, mystical version of the Hobgoblin persona.

-Demogoblin believed himself to be on a holy mission and killed everyone whom he deemed a sinner; however, his definition of a sinner is extreme and excludes only children.
-He often tried to kill heroes and even holy men.
-He claimed that he was a member of a demonic group known as the "Righteous"—demons who sought redemption for their sins as self-proclaimed servants of the Lord by exterminating other demons and destroying evil wherever they found it.
+Demogoblin believes himself to be on a holy mission and kills everyone whom he deems a sinner; however, his definition of a sinner is extreme and excludes only children.
+He often tries to kill heroes and even holy men.
+He claims that he is a member of a demonic group known as the "Righteous"—demons who seek redemption for their sins as self-proclaimed servants of the Lord by exterminating other demons and destroying evil wherever they find it.

+During the events of "Maximum Carnage", Demogoblin joins Carnage, Shriek, Carrion, and Doppelganger on their killing spree throughout Manhattan.
+He battles Spider-Man, Venom, Iron Fist, Captain America, Deathlok, Cloak and Dagger, and Firestar.
+He ultimately becomes repulsed by his comrades' internal feuding and decides to leave them, but is apprehended before he can make good on this decision.

 Demogoblin's physical form is killed in a showdown with Hobgoblin, who has gained greater strength than before.
 He dies trying to save a child from collapsing debris inside a church, where he is crushed to death.

 Demogoblin returns in the "Absolute Carnage" event as "Demagoblin", bound to the recently killed Shriek.